Richmond, Maine

 Richmond is a town in Sagadahoc County, Maine, United States.
 The population was 3,522 at the 2020 census.
-It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area, situated at the head of Merrymeeting Bay.
+The town contains the census-designated place of the same name.
+It is part of the Portland-South Portland-Biddeford metropolitan area, situated at the head of Merrymeeting Bay.

 Richmond is located adjacent to the 2,019 acre state-owned and managed Steve Powell Wildlife Management Area on Swan Island, a wildlife sanctuary and tourist area listed on the National Register of Historic Places.
 Swan Island is a major wildlife tourist attraction for the town, especially during the summer.

 Richmond is also known for its collection of Greek Revival homes, unique for the area.